xiurongy3506/independent_study/entries/entry3.md

 Use Force Unwrapping, ```!```, only if you know there is a value because it does not understand nil.
 If nil appears, the code will crash.

 ## Dictionary
-Dictionary are type of collection data stored in key-value pairs.
+Dictionary is a type of collection data stored in key-value pairs.
 This is similar to a hash in Ruby.

 There are three types of [collection data](https://docs.swift.org/swift-book/LanguageGuide/CollectionTypes.html) (Array, Sets, and Dictionary), but the video teaches Dictionary specifically.